What is special about the Sisters of Charity of Leavenworth (SCLs)?

 How does a person know she has a vocation to religious life?

 This happens in different ways.
 Some feel a pull in their hearts to be part of something bigger than themselves.
 Others feel drawn to community living and lives of service; others to deeper spirituality; and some to all of the above.
-Sister Vicki Lichtenauer, the SCL Vocation Director, can provide guidance and answer other questions to help in the discernment process.
+Sister Vicki Lichtenauer can provide guidance and answer other questions to help in the discernment process.

 What are the steps to becoming a Sister of Charity of Leavenworth?